ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 Signups were open until 7th January and the tournament took place between 14th and 16th January 2022.
 The players in 1st, 2nd and 3rd place each received a foil Lorraine, Wandering Warrior sample, and 3 non-foil samples were awarded randomly to participants.

 This was the final event to award Lorraine, Wandering Warrior directly.
-All subsequent Lorraine, Wandering Warrior cards were obtained through [Promotional Packs](/promotional-packs).
+All subsequent Lorraine, Wandering Warrior cards were obtained through <span class="dead-link">[Promotional Packs](/promotional-packs)</span>.